mnxn/mnxn.github.io/content/blog/ocaml/vscode-jsoo.md

 	async_calculation first_num second_num
 ```

-promise_jsoo has a comprehensive test suite that should put give weight to its claims of type safety.
+promise_jsoo has a comprehensive test suite that should give weight to its claims of type safety.
 It was difficult to find a testing library that would work for an asynchronous library in Js_of_ocaml, but I eventually found [webtest](https://github.com/johnelse/ocaml-webtest) by [@johnelse](https://github.com/johnelse).

 In the future, I'd like to investigate giving types to promise rejections and providing a simple way to convert to [Async](https://github.com/janestreet/async) or [Lwt](https://github.com/ocsigen/lwt) types.